Bez2100/cmpm-121-f25-d3/src/PLAN.md

 **Result:**\
 Only visible cells or modified cells consume memory.

-**Current Status**: Architecture is correct, but implementation leaks memory by storing unmodified cells.
+**Current Status**: Architecture is correct, and Flyweight pattern is fully implemented.
+Only modified cells consume memory.

 ---